James Levine: Reactions

+Met response and lawsuit

 On March 12, 2018, the Metropolitan Opera announced that Levine had been fired.
 The Met's investigation found Levine had "engaged in sexually abusive and harassing conduct towards vulnerable artists in the early stages of their careers".

 Levine sued the Metropolitan Opera in New York State Supreme Court for breach of contract and defamation on March 15, 2018, three days after the company fired him, seeking more than $5.8 million in damages.
 The Met denied Levine's allegations.
 A year later, a New York State Supreme Court judge dismissed most of Levine's claims, but ruled that the Met and its attorney had made defamatory statements.

-The Metropolitan Opera and Levine announced a settlement on undisclosed terms in August, 2019.
+The Metropolitan Opera and Levine announced a settlement on undisclosed terms in August 2019.
 In September 2020, the size of the payout was indirectly exposed by annual disclosure statements required for nonprofits; Levine had received $3.5 million in the settlement.
 It is speculated he was able to negotiate such a large settlement due to the lack of a morals clause in his contract with the Met.

-Recordings and film
+Recordings

 Levine made many audio and video recordings.
 He recorded extensively with many orchestras, and especially often with the Metropolitan Opera.
 His performance of Aida with Leontyne Price, her last in opera, was preserved on video and may be seen at the Met's own online archive of performances.
 Of particular note are his performances of Wagner's complete Der Ring des Nibelungen.
 A studio recording made for Deutsche Grammophon from 1987 to 1989 is on compact disc, and a 1989 live performance of the Ring is available on DVD.
 He also appears on several dozen albums as a pianist, collaborating with such singers as Jessye Norman, Kathleen Battle, Christa Ludwig, and Dawn Upshaw, as well as performing the chamber music of Franz Schubert and Francis Poulenc, among others.

 Levine was featured in the animated Disney film Fantasia 2000.
-He conducted the Chicago Symphony Orchestra in the soundtrack recordings of all the music in the film (with the exception of one segment from the original 1940 Fantasia).
+He conducted the Chicago Symphony Orchestra in the soundtrack recording of all the music in the film (with the exception of one segment from the original 1940 Fantasia).
 Levine is also seen in the film talking briefly with Mickey Mouse, just as his predecessor Leopold Stokowski did in the original film.